Pylons/pyramid/docs/quick_tutorial/functional_testing.rst

         :emphasize-lines: 16

 #.
 Install our project and its newly added dependency.
-    Note that we use the extra specifier ``[testing]`` to install testing requirements and surround it with double quote marks.
+    Note that we use the extra specifier ``[dev]`` to install testing requirements and surround it with double quote marks.

     .. code-block:: bash

-        $VENV/bin/pip install -e ".[testing]"
+        $VENV/bin/pip install -e ".[dev]"

 #.
 Let's extend ``functional_testing/tutorial/tests.py`` to include a functional test: